Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/commands/ssh-agent.md

 ###### ssh-agent
-In Unix, `ssh-agent` is a background program that handles passwords for SSH private keys.
+In Unix, `ssh-agent` is a background program that handles passwords for `ssh` private keys.

 ###### ssh-add
 The `ssh-add` command prompts the user for a private key password and adds it to the list maintained by ssh-agent.